katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 ****************************
 Developing Cisco ACI modules
 ****************************
-This is a brief walk-through of how to create new Cisco ACI modules for Ansible.
+This is a brief walk-through of how to create new Cisco ACI modules for Assible.

 For more information about Cisco ACI, look at the :ref:`Cisco ACI user guide <aci_guide>`.